 Here is my suggestion for you to quickly pick the right package for you.

-- Running only one site: Pick Starter Package
+- Running only one site: Pick Basic Package

 - Running more than one site: Pick Plus package

-- Need SSL and dedicated I.P: Pick Business Pro package
+- Need SSL and dedicated I.P: Pick Prime package

-If you are planning to buy the starter Bluehost package, I would recommend grab Plus package as price difference is minimal and in future if you want to host more than one website, you don’t have to spend money on web hosting.
+If you are planning to buy the starter Bluehost package, I would recommend grab the Prime package as price difference is minimal and in the future if you want to host more than one website, you don’t have to spend money on web hosting.

 If you have never before purchased hosting, here is the guide to help you buy web hosting from Bluehost.
 Do you have any question?
 Feel free to ask via comments.
 Don’t forget to share this tutorial with others on Facebook and Google Plus.